-The objective of this course is to enable students to communicate in forms appropriate to specific programs.
-To this end, students will learn to recognize how facts and arguments are organized in their discipline.
-Students will learn to develop their own ideas into arguments, to organize them and to edit their work.
-At the end of the course, successful students will produce a 1000-word analysis.
-This analysis will be developed clearly and correctly.
+This course is both an English course and a course that instructs students how to provide peer tutoring in the Writing and Learning Centres.
+As part of the English component, students will learn to communicate in forms appropriate to one or more fields of study.
+To this end, students will learn to recognize how fact and arguments are organized in different disciplines.
+Students will develop their own ideas into arguments, organize them, and edit their work.
+At the end of the course, students will produce a 1000-word written assignment.